nbarhamvcorg/DemoJavaApp/README.md

 Example application for pipeline demonstration only.
-MR